oconnor0/BeaconRoad/Book/410-ActionRoll.md

 Each Attribute has a rating (from 0 to 5) that determines the **Attribute Dice** you use when making action rolls.

 The rating for each Attribute is equal to the number of dots in the **first column** under that Attribute.
-The more well-rounded your character is with a particular set of actions, the better their Attribute rating.
+The more well-rounded your character is with a particular set of actions, the better their Attribute Rating.
 The dice for each Attribute is determined as follows: rating 0 rolls no additional dice, rating 1 rolls four-sided dice (a d4), rating 2 rolls six-sided dice (a d6), rating 3 rolls eight-sided dice (a d8), rating 4 rolls ten-sided dice (a d10), and rating 5 rolls twelve-sided dice (a d12).

 **Average Dice Rolls with Explosions**